ap-browning/Spheroids/README.md

 ## Data

 All data used in the analysis is available in `Data`.
 Data collected from the Incucyte S3 (Satorius) (i.e., outer radius measurements only) is available in `IncucyteData.csv`.
 Data summarised from confocal microscopy images (find the repository containing image processing codes here) is available in `AllConfocalData.csv`.
+Data are processed using code available at [https://github.com/ap-browning/SpheroidsImageProcessing](https://github.com/ap-browning/SpheroidsImageProcessing).

 The script `SubsetData.jl` randomly subsets the complete confocal data set in `Data/AllConfocalData.csv` so that the sample size for each condition is approximately the same (a random seed is used to ensure reproducability).